lennonzf/figma-spaxer/README.md

 # Spaxer
 A Figma plugin to create spacers and toggle their visibility.

+## Features
+- Creating vertical spacers
+- Toggle visibility on your current page (when the main component is there)

-## Setting up plugin in local Figma
+## Use the plugin in your desktop Figma development environment
 Instruction:
   https://www.figma.com/plugin-docs/setup/